 We love to talk about our trips!
 (541) 450-9855

-Personal First Aid Kits
+Personal First Aid Kits for Rafting Trips

-I always restock my first aid kit on the first day of each season.
+I restock my first aid kit at the beginning of each trip and do a thorough restock at the beginning of each season.
 Since Spring is just two weeks away I recently pulled out my personal first aid list.
-On our multi-day expeditions and international trips we carry large first aid kits full all kinds of goodies.
+On our multi-day expeditions and international trips we carry larger first aid kits full all kinds of goodies.

 Something that big isn’t realistic for every day use, so here’s the first aid kit I leave in my truck and bring on day trips where we’re not too far from a road.
 Great organization starts with a functional case.
 I’ve found one that I like, but Pelican boxes full of zip lock bags work great too!

 Item Why?